NVFL/Sleep-Age-Dementia/README.md

 Here, we provide a description of the files made available in this repository.

-## The Models
+### The Models

-To promote the sharing of resources, we provide the trained model described in the paper, optimised for the PyTorch framework (3BTRON.pt).
+To promote the sharing of resources, we provide the pre-trained models described in the paper.

-## Scripts
+### Scripts

-This folder contains all associated code (including scripts for data pre-processing, training and evaluation, stratification and for generating and visualising GradCAM heatmaps).
+This folder contains all associated code (including scripts for data pre-processing, training and evaluation, stratification).

-## Data
+### Data

-The data presented in this study can be found on Zenodo at: https://doi.org/10.5281/zenodo.14845497.
+The data presented in this study came from three separate sources.
+The Withings dataset was provided under a data-sharing agreement for research with Imperial College London and cannot be shared.
+The Minder dataset is available from the corresponding authors upon reasonable request.
+The Resilient dataset has been made publicly available and can be found on Zenodo at: https://zenodo.org/records/16755408.

-## Experiments
+### Experiments

 Code for experiments and figures presented in this study will be made available by the corresponding author upon reasonable request.